Fabio-Vicente/Lessons-Learned/README.md

 ## Usage

-There is 4 ways for running this project.
+There are 4 ways for running this project.

 #### 1. Download ZIP:
 >